 Accounting for Voluntary Withholding

-The amount of voluntary withholding will be deposited in the deposit fund--X6275 “Withheld State and Local Taxes” and accounted for as prescribed in Section 5050.
+Agencies should deposit the amount of voluntary withholding in the deposit fund--X6275 “Withheld State and Local Taxes” and accounted for as prescribed in Section 5050.

 - Disclosure of Withholding Information